awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 aws-encryption-cli --decrypt --encryption-context dept purpose=test ...
 ```

-However, this decrypt command would fail because the encryption context in the encrypted message does not contain the specified elements\.
+However, these decrypt commands would fail\.
+The encryption context in the encrypted message does not contain the specified elements\.

 ```
 aws-encryption-cli --decrypt --encryption-context dept=Finance ...
 aws-encryption-cli --decrypt --encryption-context scope ...
 ```

-When a command that would overwrite an output file fails, including a decrypt command with an invalid encryption context, the output file is deleted\.

 ## How to Store Parameters in a Configuration File<a name="crypto-cli-config-file"></a>